 The generator itself can be installed around 60 feet away from the washroom.
 You will be able to fit a steam generator in a closet or heated attic/basement.
 The size of the generator you need also depends on the material, capacity, and height.

-We have already listed the most important factors you should consider before buying a steam room generator.
+We have already listed the most important factors you should consider before buying a for choosing the best steam room generator.
 Here’s your link to the blog: 7 Things To Consider While Choosing A Steam Bath Generator

 Next up is the control that you will be using to manage steam sessions.
 Steam shower control is installed inside the shower.